cadence-workflow/cadence-charts/README.md

 # Cadence Charts

-This repo contains Cadence helm chart maintained by original Cadence team @Uber.
+This repository contains the Cadence Helm chart, officially maintained by the Cadence team at Uber.
+The chart provides a production-ready deployment solution for Cadence workflows and services.
-This is an early version with known gaps and not production ready yet.
-Please create/upvote an [issue](https://github.com/uber/cadence-charts/issues) explaining your needs to help us prioritize.

 ## What is included